|

 This handbook is an important source of early qin music.
 As printed in Qinqu Jicheng Volume II, the book can be divided into three parts:

 There is biographical information below about the compiler, Zhu Houjue (or Zhu Houjiao).
-However, I have found no further information about Zhang Kun, other than the information included on his signature
+There is further information about the person who wrote the second preface, 張鯤 Zhang Kun, linked below.

 Footnotes (Shorthand references are explained on a